GreatCowBASIC/Help/output/md/development_guide_for_gcbasic_exe_compiler.md

 In 2021 we are still having new developers join the project like ToniG adding a new capability for handling Tables.

 In 2023 we renamed to GCBASIC.
-The Cow is no more.
+The Cow is now deadbeef …​ a hex number
+.. :-).